 The Employee Rights and Responsibilities (ERR) elements identified below can be achieved through an induction programme, in combination with the EAL (600/4309/X) Level 3 NVQ Certificate in Building Services Engineering Technology & Project Management (QCF) qualification into which they are integrated and signposted.
-The ERR elements will be evidenced by issuing a qualification achievement certificate plus the declaration consent form when claiming for the apprenticeship certificate.
+The ERR elements will be evidenced by issuing a qualification achievement certificate plus a completed checklist, which must be signed by the assessor and the apprentice confirming all nine ERR elements have been achieved.